fdrx/fdrx.github.com/about.md

 %}

 <p>
-    In 2007, my grandmother passed away, a few months later my grandfather as well, and in 2009, on a wild whim, knowing absolutely nothing about it, I started collecting puerh tea and built a rather decent collection without making any connection to that childhood experience.
+    In 2007, my grandmother passed away, a few months later my grandfather as well, and in 2009, on a wild whim, I started exploring puerh tea without making any connection to that childhood experience.
 </p>

 <p>
-    Between 2009 and 2013 I became obsessed with puerh and I wanted to taste and understand everything about it, so I started to sample all the tea I could and made maps and lists of puerh areas on <a href="https://www.teachat.com/viewtopic.php?t=17948" target="_blank" rel="noopener noreferrer nofollow">TeaChat</a>.
-I did not know anything about Chinese, but I got passionate about that activity for some time.
-I'm sure it helped others too, despite likely some mistakes and omissions.
+    Between 2009 and 2013 I became passionate about puerh and wanted to taste all the different puerh terroirs and learn about them, so I started to sample all the tea I could and made maps and lists of puerh areas on <a href="https://www.teachat.com/viewtopic.php?t=17948" target="_blank" rel="noopener noreferrer nofollow">TeaChat</a>.
 </p>

 <!-- SAMPLING PUERH -->